rheiland/xml2jupyter/paper/paper.md

 We thank the National Science Foundation (1720625) and the National Cancer Institute (U01-CA232137-01) for generous support.
-Undergraduate and graduate students in the Intelligent Systems Engineering deparment at Indiana University provided internal testing, and students and researchers within the NSF nanoMFG (1720701) group generously provided external testing.
+Undergraduate and graduate students in the Intelligent Systems Engineering department at Indiana University provided internal testing, and students and researchers within the NSF nanoMFG (1720701) group generously provided external testing.
 All of their feedback resulted in considerable improvements to this project.